troy/troy.github.com-blog-old/source/_posts/2014-08-16-clearer-permission-message-for-chrome-new-tab-extensions.markdown

 In creating Taco's [Chrome extension](https://tacoapp.com/chrome), I became familiar with Chrome's permission system.
-An extension defines the information it accesses, as such request history, and Chrome shows permission-specific descriptions to end users when they try to install it.
+An extension defines the information it accesses, like request history, and Chrome shows permission-specific descriptions to end users when they try to install it.